Matthew Wilson (rally driver)

-Matthew Wilson (born 29 January 1987) is a British rally driver from Cockermouth in Cumbria.
+Matthew James Wilson (born 29 January 1987) is a British rally driver from Cockermouth in Cumbria.
 He is the son of M-Sport boss and former World Rally Championship driver Malcolm Wilson.
 Wilson competed in the WRC for the Stobart M-Sport Ford team.
 He achieved his best result at the 2007 Rally Japan, finishing in fourth place.

 Career

 Early

 Wilson was initially a brief competitor in single seaters, winning 17 out of 22 races to become T Cars Champion in 2002, before graduating to the Formula Renault UK Championship in 2003, finishing 18th overall for Manor Motorsport.
 Wilson competed in his first rally, the 2003 Malcolm Wilson Rally, as co-driver to his father, and together they won the event.
 His first WRC event was the Wales Rally GB in 2004, in which he finished in 13th place overall.

 He was one of only six driver and co-drivers selected for the Motor Sports Association British Rally Elite training scheme designed for young British drivers in 2005, and became the youngest ever winner of a British Rally Championship round in the same year when he won the Trackrod Rally aged 18 years, 8 months and 5 days.

 However, in April 2005, on the Rally of Wales which is part of the British Rally Championships, he slid off the road on a sixth-gear corner whilst leading the event.
 He broke his right wrist and left forearm, as well as damaging his right knee.
 His co-driver, Scott Martin, also broke his left leg in the accident.

 When Wilson returned to rallying four months later, he finished second overall on the Gleanor Speyside Stages Rally.
 Despite months out of action due to the injury, he still finished seventh overall in the 2005 British Rally Championship driving for Eddie Stobart Motorsport, scoring 38 points.
 Other events in 2005 included winning the Malcolm Wilson Rally, the McRae Stages Rally (a round of the Scottish Rally Championship) and the inaugural Rally Ireland, where he competed with current co-driver Michael Orr for the first time.
 Wilson also competed in the Finnish Rally Championship, recording his best result at the Vaakuna Rally where he drove his Ford Focus RS WRC 01 to 13th place overall.